Chinese switch to flashlights, generators amid power cuts

 In Shenyang, the northeast’s most populous city, restaurant owner Li Yufeng used a battery from an electric bicycle to run a pot for noodles after seeing a notice power would be switched off at 7:30 a.m.
 Li said he started work two hours early, at 6 a.m., to prepare chicken, sauces and other dishes.

-“There are some impacts, but not a big impact,” said Li as customers ate by smartphone lights.
+“There are some impacts, but not a big impact,” Li said as customers ate by smartphone lights.

 Factories in China’s busiest manufacturing provinces have been ordered to suspend production for up to a week, prompting concern global supplies of smartphones and other goods might be disrupted.
 Now, urban neighborhoods are being blacked out, triggering pleas on social media for the government to solve the problem.